ujagaga/behind-nat-file-storage/README.md

 Personal file storage for use without a public IP

 ## The Why
 My internet connection is routed so I do not have a unique public IP address and can not access my files from outside local network.
 The opensource solutions I found online require PHP server, Apache,... so they are not very light weight.
-I want this to work on a very low end computer (Orange Pi Zero) so I decided to write my own minimalistic file server.
+I want this to work on a very low end computer (Orange Pi Zero, Raspberry Pi Zero,...) so I decided to write my own minimalistic file server.

 ## Technology
 Mongoose web server is an open source app (https://github.com/cesanta/mongoose) that I used to write my web based file server.
 It is written in pure C, so it is very fast.
 Comparing to Python, it is more than 3 times faster than FastApi and about 10 times faster than Flask.